Alaska Traffic Tickets

-Drivers who were issued traffic tickets in Alaska are required to resolve the issue in due time in order to avoid further fines and penalties.
-Depending on the court handling the AK traffic violation issue, drivers may be able to provide the due payment via several methods, such as online, in person, by phone or by mail.
-Drivers also have the option to fight traffic tickets, instead of admitting their guilt and paying the fine.
-If you win your plea in such cases, the state Division of Motor Vehicles (DMV) will not add any points to your driving record.
-Learn how to either pay a traffic fine or dispute traffic tickets in Alaska in the sections outlined below:
+Drivers issued traffic tickets in Alaska are required to resolve the issue in due time in order to avoid further fines and penalties.
+Depending on the court handling the issue, drivers may be able to provide the due payment via several methods, such as online, in person, by phone or by mail.

 Fighting an Alaska Ticket

-Drivers can initiate the process of contesting a traffic ticket in Alaska by submitting a "not guilty" plea and requesting a trial date with the corresponding court prior to the date displayed on the ticket.
-Note that you can also apply for a new date to fight your traffic citation by submitting the Defendant's Request to Reschedule Hearing (Form TR-200) before the assigned date.
-For help navigating these and other complex court procedures, you may find it helpful to hire an experienced traffic ticket lawyer.
-You may find a lawyer specializing in traffic ticket defense by conducting your search online.
-Simply enter some basic information about the citations you were charged with and provide an image of your ticket.
+Drivers can initiate the process of fighting a traffic ticket in Alaska by submitting a “not guilty” plea and requesting a trial date with the corresponding court prior to the date displayed on the ticket.
+Note that you can also apply for a new date to fight your citation by submitting the Defendant’s Request to Reschedule Hearing (Form TR-200) before the assigned date.

-When preparing their traffic ticket defense in AK, drivers must ensure they practice their testimony, contact any relevant witnesses and collect any applicable evidence.
-Drivers fighting traffic tickets in court may either be found guilty or not guilty.
-If the judge rules in your favor, your ticket will be dismissed and the DMV will not add points to your driving transcript.
+When preparing their defense, drivers must ensure they practice their testimony, contact any relevant witnesses and collect any applicable evidence.
+Drivers who choose to go to court will be determined guilty or not guilty.
+If the judge rules in your favor, your ticket will be dismissed and the DMV will not add points to your AK driving transcript.

 Paying an Alaska Ticket